Which songs did The Beatles play at their famous "rooftop" concert?

 What the public didn’t know was that The Beatles had chosen to concentrate on their recording career.
 Their next album was to be an adventurous sonic adventure called Sgt Pepper’s Lonely Hearts Club Band, released in the summer of 1967.
 This LP was a huge success, selling millions and critical acclaim that was unusual for a pop album.

 The Beatles worked on their Magical Mystery Tour film project for the rest of 1967 and spent most of 1968 recording the sprawling double “White Album”.
 During the making of this record, relations between the four became fractious (with Ringo walking off the sessions for two weeks), but the band enjoyed some of the ensemble playing on tracks like Yer Blues and Happiness Is A Warm Gun.

-Because of this, towards the end of the album sessions, in October 1968 The Beatles announced their return to live performance.
-They were to play three live shows at The Roundhouse in 1968 in December.
+Because of this, towards the end of the album sessions in October 1968, The Beatles announced their return to live performance.
+They were to play three live shows at The Roundhouse in December.
 The gigs would be filmed for television and fans could win tickets via the official fan club.
 But these shows were postponed.

 Originally, the gigs were to showcase the “White Album”, but the plan changed.
 The Beatles would rehearse a live show of new material, which would then be performed at a live, televised broadcast.
 You’d see The Beatles at work, “getting their act together”, then playing live to adoring fans who had waited the best part of three years to see their heroes again.

 So it was that on 2 January 1969, the four Beatles went to Twickenham film studios in Middlesex to rehearse songs and build up a new set over two weeks.
 What could possibly go wrong?